Alex7Li/DataStories/final-project-final.md

 For the first persona, the context statistics at the start of the page are meant to be helpful.
 They can see how the popularity of contests compares to the popularity of interview websites, and they will see that there is a lot of overlap in the topic areas.
 This is the persona that will get the most out of the treemap diagram.

 The second persona is really going to be interested in some of the later analysis.
+They might wonder how much effort it takes in total to get very good, so I tried to estimate it.

 The third persona will want to see where they are and if they are really falling behind or just imagining it.
 To help with that, I added a line explaining how to find yourself on the graph, so they can measure their progress.
 This persona will also be interested in the analysis of easy vs hard problems.
 To help account for the differences in the first and second persona and make results feel at least a little bit more applicable, I separated the users into groups distinguished by their current rating.